jamie0walton/aiopypiserver/README.md

 # aiopypiserver

 A basic PyPi server using aiohttp to serve web pages.
 Intended to work behind an Apache proxy with relative href accessing.
+Available here of from [PyPI](https://pypi.org/project/aiopypiserver/).

 # Motivation